Life Care Planning For

 What we assess

-Each life care plan includes a detailed assessment of the survivor's long-term physical, emotional, and psychological support needs.
+Each life care plan includes a detailed assessment of the care requirements after sexual abuse.

 Counselling and therapy

-Long-term counselling, cognitive behavioural therapy, EMDR, and specialized support services projected across the survivor’s lifetime.
+Counselling, cognitive behavioural therapy, EMDR, and specialized support services projected across a lifetime.

 Psychiatric care